autolab/Autolab-CLI/README.md

 ### Build Options

+#### Release vs Debug

-There are two builds available: release and non-release.
+There are two kinds of builds available: release and non-release.
 Release builds do not contain debug output (output that use Logger::debug).

 The default is non-release builds.
 To build a release version, when inside the 'build' directory, run `cmake -Drelease=ON ..` (note the periods at the end), then run `make`.

+#### Build Variant

+In addition to specifying the version number in CMakeLists.txt, a 'build variant' string can be used to include metadata about the build.
+This info will be shown when running `autolab --version`.

+For example, in our official build for the CMU shark machines, we run cmake with `-Dvariant=cmu-shark`.
+This helps indicate what the executable was built for.

 ## How to use